justayak/concurrentjs/README.md

 ```

-You can test, if threading is available by
+You can check if threading is available:
 ```javascript
 if (Thread.available){
     // Threading is available..